drseg/swift-fsm/README.md

     overriding { when(.coin) | then(.unlocked) | a5 } // ✅ overrides all others
 }

-fsm.handleEvent(.coin) // 'a5' is called
+turnstile.handleEvent(.coin) // 'a5' is called
 ```

 ### Entry and Exit Actions